 Flavoring – a handful of fresh mint or 1 cup of crushed fruit

 · Combine sugar and water in a saucepan.

 · Bring to a boil, stirring until sugar dissolves.

-· Reduce heat and simmer until the mixture starts to thicken just bit, 20-30 minutes.
+· Reduce heat and simmer until the mixture thickens just a bit, 20-30 minutes.

 · Let cool in the pan.